kodecocodes/i9t/testing/testing.markdown

  ```
 This test method is fairly small, but it contains classes and concepts you haven't encountered before – you'll read about them shortly.
 In the meantime, here's what the code does, in broad terms:

-1. First, you get references to all of the tables in the app.
+1. Get references to all of the tables in the app.
-2. Then you find the Workouts table using the `"Workouts Table"` accessibility identifier you added earlier.
+2. Find the Workouts table using the `"Workouts Table"` accessibility identifier you added earlier.
 After that, you simulate a tap on the cell that contains the static text `"Ray's Full Body Workout"`.
-3. You then simulate a tap on the back button to go back to the list of workouts.
+3. Simulate a tap on the back button to go back to the list of workouts.
 The back button is in the navigation bar and currently says `"Workouts"`.

 > **Note**: This test is rather verbose, and as it turns out, can be more concise.
 You'll get the chance to refactor it shortly.

 Go ahead and run this test.
 To run it in isolation, tap the diamond-shaped icon next to the method declaration:

 ![bordered width=70%](/images/singleTest.png)